mdbloice/Pyrea/README.md

 v = pyrea.view(d, c)
 ```

-To obtain the cluster solution the view can be executed

-```python
-v.execute()
-```

 You now have a view `v`, containing the data `d` using the clustering algorithm
 `c`.
 Note that many views can share the same clusterer, or each view may have a
 unique clusterer.

+To obtain the cluster solution the specified view can be executed

+```python
+v.execute()
+```

 The clustering algorithm can be either 'spectral', 'agglomerative', 'dbscan', or 'optics'.
 See the documentation for a complete list of parameters that can be passed when creating a clusterer.